Simplified Examples

 Total Exposure: The trader maintains a total exposure of 12 ETH, but the value of this exposure increases from $12,000 to $14,400.

-Collateral: The gain generated by the increase in ETH's price is transferred to the Collateral part of the Long, which increases from 4 ETH ($4,000) to 5.33 ETH ($6,400).
-This is the portion the trader can withdraw, as their PNL is credited here.
+Collateral: The gain generated by the increase in ETH's price is transferred to the collateral part of the long, which increases from 4 ETH ($4,000) to 5.33 ETH ($6,400).
+This is the portion the trader can withdraw, as their PnL (profit and loss) is credited here.

 PnL: This scenario nets a profit of 1.33 ETH for the user.